 Motorcyclists involved in car accidents can suffer significantly more serious and more numerous injuries.
 These can include broken bones, ligament damage such as a torn ACL, and even severed limbs.
 The fatality rate for motorcyclists is also significantly higher than that for drivers and passengers in cars.

-Emotional distress following a car accident is also common.
+Another common injury following a car accident is emotional distress.
 People most often drive or ride in a car with friends and family members.
 Serious car crashes can leave emotional scars on those who suffered serious injuries as well as those who witnessed them.
 Counseling and treatment for post-traumatic stress disorder and similar psychological injuries is fairly common.

 If you or a loved one have been injured in a car accident, consider speaking with an attorney.
 An attorney can evaluate your case and help you understand if you are owed money to cover the expenses caused by your injuries.
 You should seek legal advice as soon as possible, and can start by having your claim reviewed by an experienced attorney for free.